otobrglez/frogger/README.md

 Frogger uses the latest Scala 3 with ZIO and some glue.

-For more information, please reffer to [transit-lang-cmp].
+For more information, please refer to [transit-lang-cmp].

 # Development